 9. Remove Temptations From Your Environment

-Out of sight, out of mouth.
+Out of sight, out of mind.
 Keep unhealthy snacks and comfort foods out of your house.
 Stock your kitchen with nutritious, easy-to-grab options to make healthy choices automatic. – Derek Miller, Habit Engine Coaching

 10. Sleep At Least 7 Hours A Night